HelplessSoldier/TOP_ecommerceStore/README.md

 # TOP_ecommerceStore
-a mock e commerce site for the odin project's react section.
+A mock e commerce site for the odin project's react section.